glxxyxafonso/whatbeato.uk/content/posts/2025-01-26-the-first-perfect-computer.markdown

 ## Recapping everything

-The first thing that comes to every retro-enthusiast’s mind when a machine isn’t working is changing its capacitors—recapping, as it’s called.
+The first thing that comes to every retro-enthusiast’s mind when a machine isn’t working is replacing its capacitors—recapping, as it’s called.
 Electrolytic capacitors have a limited lifespan and tend to leak or dry out over time, causing all sorts of issues to old computers.
 I don’t see any leakage, but maybe this will help solve the problem.
 Either way, it’s always good practice to do it.
 So, I ordered a complete set of capacitors from [Mouser Electronics][mouser], armed myself with my Hakko FR-301 desoldering gun, and started the job.

 ![](/assets/amiga9.jpeg)